 One of the key pillars of the African Parks model is the acceleration of economic development through income-generating activities.
 The honey-harvesting project continues to grow from strength to strength.
-In 2020, the 375 Akagera beekeepers generated US$23,035 from sales.
+In 2021, the 376 Akagera beekeepers generated - US$50,000 from sales.
 Communities also benefitted from the women’s chicken cooperative and mushroom-growing projects.
-African Parks continues with the sustainable implementation of fishing cooperatives in the park, to derive additional income for communities.
+The fishing agreement with the COPABARWI fishing cooperative continued, with over 130 tonnes of fish harvested from the park’s lakes, earning over US$102,000 for their 20 members.
+The fishery activities also contributed 5% to the overall park income, helping diversify revenue streams.

 Helping to educate local schoolchildren on the importance of biodiversity is critical to creating a constituency for conservation.
 Akagera has hosted regular environmental education awareness sessions each year.
-In 2020, training was conducted for 22 environmental teachers and mentors from 11 schools to help continue to build and strengthen the project.
-More than 17,000 tree seedlings were provided and planted at 10 different schools to aid in reforestation.
+In 2021, Over 18,000 trees across 17ha were planted in communities adjacent to the park, primarily in schools.

 We have completed a variety of infrastructure projects that improve the quality of life for local communities.
 Such projects include: constructing social infrastructure (schools, health centres and libraries); building water-provision sites; and helping develop local associations and small enterprises.